 Une printanière is a dish made with Spring vegetables.

-My recipe today is a printanière de légumes au blanc de poulet, which uses a small quantity of several different vegetables together with chicken breast cut into strips.
+My recipe is for a printanière de légumes au blanc de poulet, which uses a small quantity of several different vegetables together to accompany a chicken breast cut into strips.

 For two people you will need: